Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In the summer, repair and construction work is quite often carried out.
-The substances used for this are quite dangerous, have toxic properties.
-These substances are especially dangerous for children, because their metabolism is much faster, respectively, the symptoms of pathology develop much faster.
+In summer, repair and construction work is often carried out.
+The substances used are quite dangerous and have toxic properties.
+These substances are especially dangerous for children, since their metabolism is much faster, and accordingly, the symptoms of pathology develop much faster.

-In medical practice, more and more have to deal with such diagnoses as poisoning of FOV.
+In medical practice, we increasingly encounter diagnoses such as organophosphorus poisoning.
 First of all, let's figure out what this abbreviation is.
-Decoding is quite simple - FOV are organophosphorus substances.
-Also, a synonym is often found - FOS (organophosphorus compound).
+The decoding is quite simple - organophosphorus substances.
+Also, a synonym is often encountered - FOS (organophosphorus compound).
 This is a group of substances that are most often used as an insecticide, pesticide.
-It is worth noting that this includes a large number of substances, including kalbofos.
+It is worth noting that this includes a large number of substances, including malathion.

-Pesticide poisoning most often occurs in the summer, when various work is done on a personal plot, and crops and vegetation are processed.
+Pesticide poisoning most often occurs in the summer, when various works are carried out on the garden plot, the harvest and vegetation are processed.
 Acute poisoning develops quickly, sharply.
 The main symptoms are the development of signs of intoxication.

 In case of poisoning, there is no time to wait, so you need to call an ambulance.
 When calling an ambulance, you should inform the dispatcher in advance about the case of poisoning.
-This can facilitate the work of the doctor: he will immediately take with him the antidote, everything necessary to provide assistance.
+This can make the doctor's job easier: he will immediately take with him an antidote, everything necessary to provide assistance.
 This will reduce the risk of complications.

-There are certain principles for the treatment and diagnosis of poisoning.
-First you need to carry out treatment (provide emergency care).
-Only after a person is already safe, and his condition is stable, you need to proceed to the diagnosis.
-At the initial stage, before providing emergency care, the diagnosis should be minimized, and it comes down to the fact that first you need to at least approximately identify the area of damage, identify those organs and systems that have undergone the greatest pathology.
-This will allow you to most effectively support vital functions, and also allow you to determine the picture of the pathology, based on which further treatment will be selected.
-You may need an antidote that simply neutralizes the poison and removes it from the body.
+There are certain principles of treatment and diagnostics of poisoning.
+First, it is necessary to carry out treatment (provide emergency care).
+Only after the person is already safe and his condition is stable, it is necessary to proceed to diagnostics.
+At the initial stage, before providing emergency care, diagnostics should be minimized, and it comes down to the fact that first it is necessary to at least approximately identify the area of damage, determine those organs and systems that have been subjected to the greatest pathology.
+This will allow the most effective support of vital functions, and will also allow to determine the picture of the pathology, on the basis of which further treatment will be selected.
+An antidote may be required, which will simply neutralize the poison and remove it from the body.

-After stabilization of the body, choose the most effective methods of instrumental diagnostics, in accordance with the suspected pathologies.
+After the body has stabilized, the most effective methods of instrumental diagnostics are selected in accordance with the suspected pathologies.

 Epidemiology

-Organophosphate pesticide poisoning is an important clinical problem in rural areas of the developing world, where about 200,000 people die every year.
-[2] About 99% of these deaths occur in developing countries.
+Organophosphorus pesticide poisoning is a major clinical problem in rural areas of the developing world, causing approximately 200,000 deaths each year. [ 2 ] About 99% of these deaths occur in developing countries.

-According to statistics, the household method of karbofos poisoning accounts for approximately 15%.
-This is a private work using this substance, its storage at home.
-Approximately 65% of poisonings occur in industrial poisoning that occurs in connection with the professional activities of workers.
-Approximately 15% are children and animals, incapacitated persons who are poisoned at random.
-The remaining 5% are poisoned for the purpose of committing murder or suicide.
+According to statistics, about 15% of poisonings with malathion are caused by household methods.
+These are private works using this substance, its storage at home.
+About 65% of poisonings are industrial poisonings that occur in connection with the professional activities of workers.
+About 15% are children and animals, incapacitated persons who are poisoned accidentally.
+The remaining 5% are poisonings with the purpose of committing murder or suicide.

-Of all the poisonings, approximately 69% are acute poisonings, the remaining 31% are chronic poisonings.
-In the absence of treatment and failure to provide emergency care, 98% of poisonings result in death.
-If timely emergency care is provided, about 15-30% of cases of poisoning are fatal.
-[3]
+Of all poisonings, approximately 69% are acute poisonings, the remaining 31% are chronic poisonings.
+In the absence of treatment and failure to provide emergency care, 98% of poisonings end in death.
+If emergency care is provided in a timely manner, approximately 15-30% of poisoning cases end in death. [ 3 ]

-The causes of poisoning are many.
-Poisoning can occur by accident, or intentionally.
-Most poisoning nevertheless occurs by accident: with prolonged contact with toxic substances, during work on a production or personal plot, during repair or construction, and during the processing of gardens and kitchen gardens.
+There are many reasons for poisoning.
+Poisoning can occur accidentally or intentionally.
+Most poisonings occur accidentally: during prolonged contact with toxic substances, during work in a production or garden plot, during repairs or construction, when cultivating gardens and vegetable gardens.

-Often poisoning occurs in children, because they have a natural, natural curiosity and a desire for knowledge.
-Finding something new, they will certainly try it.
-Banal carelessness and distraction can cause poisoning.
-For example, if you store the product without a label, or with food, you can mix up the substances, which will lead to poisoning.
+Poisoning often occurs in children, as they have a natural, innate curiosity and desire to learn.
+Having found something new, they will certainly try it.
+Banal inattention and absent-mindedness can cause poisoning.
+For example, if you store a product without a label, or with food products, you can confuse the substances, which will lead to poisoning.

-If we talk about deliberate cases of poisoning.
-Then they rarely happen.
-Nevertheless, there are such cases, mainly with the aim of committing suicide or murder.
+If we talk about intentional cases of poisoning, they happen rarely.
+However, there are such cases, mainly with the purpose of committing suicide or murder.

 Risk factors

-The risk factors are the need to be in contact with karbofos: whether it is periodic contacts arising in connection with the need to carry out certain works, or constant, prolonged contact, which leads to the development of chronic poisoning.
-At risk are people of various professions who are associated with the need to use various toxic substances, including kalbofos.
+Risk factors include the need to be in contact with malathion: whether it is periodic contact arising due to the need to carry out certain work, or constant, long-term contact, which leads to the development of chronic poisoning.
+The risk group includes people of various professions that are associated with the need to use various toxic substances, including malathion.
 Also at risk are small children, animals, the elderly, people with mental disorders.
-Personality disorders, impaired consciousness, memory, psychosis, neurosis, neuropsychiatric disorders.
+Personality disorders, disorders of consciousness, memory, psychosis, neurosis, neuropsychiatric disorders.

 Pathogenesis

-Exposure to organophosphorus pesticides may occur by inhalation, ingestion, or skin contact.
-Crops encountered by farm workers may also include organophosphorus substances such as apples, celery, bell peppers, peaches, strawberries, nectarines, grapes, spinach, lettuce, cucumbers, blueberries and potatoes.
+Exposure to organophosphate pesticides can occur through inhalation, ingestion, or skin contact.
+Crops that agricultural workers encounter may also include organophosphates such as apples, celery, bell peppers, peaches, strawberries, nectarines, grapes, spinach, lettuce, cucumbers, blueberries, and potatoes.

-Organophosphorus pesticides inhibit esterase enzymes, especially acetylcholinesterase (EC 3.1.1.7) in synapses and on erythrocyte membranes, and butyrylcholinesterase (EC 3.1.1.8) in plasma.
-Although acute inhibition of butyrylcholinesterase does not seem to cause clinical manifestations, inhibition of acetylcholinesterase leads to the accumulation of acetylcholine and excessive stimulation of acetylcholine receptors in the synapses of the autonomic nervous system, central nervous system and neuromuscular connections.
-Subsequent autonomic, central nervous system, and neuromuscular characteristics of organophosphate poisoning are well known.
+Organophosphorus pesticides inhibit esterase enzymes, particularly acetylcholinesterase (EC 3.1.1.7) in synapses and on red blood cell membranes, and butyrylcholinesterase (EC 3.1.1.8) in plasma.
+Although acute inhibition of butyrylcholinesterase does not appear to cause clinical manifestations, inhibition of acetylcholinesterase results in accumulation of acetylcholine and excessive stimulation of acetylcholine receptors at synapses of the autonomic nervous system, CNS, and neuromuscular junctions.
+The subsequent autonomic, CNS, and neuromuscular features of organophosphorus poisoning are well known.

 Clinical features due to excessive stimulation of muscarinic acetylcholine receptors in the parasympathetic system: